dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/mdkmain.png)

-Skim through the code, you'll find the code generator left tons of comments.
+Skim through the code, you'll find the code generator left tons of comment blocks.
 As a rule:

 ### ALWAYS PUT YOUR CODE BETWEEN `/* USER CODE BEGIN */` AND `/* USER CODE END */`